shristipradhan/shristipradhan.github.io/_posts/2020-01-02-Install-Git-macOS.md

 comments: false
 ---

+Git is a distributed version control system that is widely used for tracking source code in software projects.

 # Install Git using Homebrew:

 Easy steps to get git running on your macOS using [Homebrew](https://brew.sh/), a popular package manager for macOS.